tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServiceSimonSays.md

 }
 ```

 Steps 2 and 3 are where it gets more interesting.
-For step 2, we're going to use the hub's built in motion sensor, accessed with `mySPIKE.PrimeHub().motion_sensor`, which tracks both its orientation in space and various "gestures" such as being tapped or shaken.
+For step 2, we're going to use the hub's built-in motion sensor, accessed with `mySPIKE.PrimeHub().motion_sensor`, which tracks both its orientation in space and various "gestures" such as being tapped or shaken.
 The motion sensor has a `wait_for_new_gesture(callback)` function, which waits for a new gesture to occur and then runs a callback function with the name of the gesture ("tapped", "doubletapped", "shaken", or "freefall") as a parameter.
 If we use this function as our step 2, we can have our step 3 be the callback function, ensuring that it will run only after a move is made.
-There is also an analogous function for orientations (with each orientation correspinding to which side of the spike is facing up) called `wait_for_new_orientation(callback)`
+There is also an analogous function for orientations (with each orientation corresponding to which side of the spike is facing up) called `wait_for_new_orientation(callback)`

 In code, that would look like this: